Looking for New Ways to Grill, Smoke, or Perfect Your Barbecue? Grow your Grill Master Expertise.

 We’re always on the lookout for new pellet smoker recipes from backyard masters like you.
 Do you have a great recipe, picture, grilling video, or grilling tip you would like to submit?
-Share it with us (using a Grilla grill, of course)!
-Submit here and on Facebook or Twitter.
+Share it with us (using a Grilla Grill, of course)!
+Submit your pellet grill or smoker recipes here and on Facebook or Twitter.

 This grilled balsamic zucchini is so tasty, you’ll forget it’s good for you.
 The smoke from the Grilla Grill adds a new dimension of flavor while the punch of the vinegar takes it up a notch.
 With zucchini this good, you’ll be grilling vegetables every night.

 What is an “old school” rib you may be asking?
 Long before the days of competition BBQ (and using every trick available to turn ribs into something that looks closer to freshly varnished furniture than pork), there was a way to turn out great ribs.

 This recipe can be made with ground beef or chicken instead of turkey, but this is our take on eating a little healthier.
 If you can’t find a chipotle in adobo sauce, feel free to just use a jalapeño and chop it up and add a little barbecue sauce to compensate for the lost adobo.